01 of 07

 Driving to Los Angeles

-Many Los Angeles visitors arrive in personal cars or rented ones.
-The major highways into Los Angeles include I-5 from San Diego or Sacramento, US Hwy 101 from the north, I-15 from Las Vegas and I-10 from Phoenix.
+Many Los Angeles visitors arrive in personal or rented cars.
+The major highways into Los Angeles include I-5 from San Diego or Sacramento, US Hwy 101 from the north, I-15 from Las Vegas, and I-10 from Phoenix.